Bobby Levy

 Bobby Levy is an American politician serving as a Republican member of the Oregon House of Representatives.

 On December 11, 2020, Levy and 11 other state Republican officials signed a letter requesting Oregon Attorney General Ellen Rosenblum join Texas and other states contesting the results of the 2020 presidential election in Texas v.
 Pennsylvania.
 Rosenblum announced she had filed in behalf of the defense, and against Texas, the day prior.

+Levy was re-elected in 2022 with 82 percent of the vote, defeating Libertarian challenger Jesse Bonifer.

+Personal life

+Levy was born in La Grande, Oregon, in Union County, but has lived most of her life in Umatilla County, Oregon.

+Political positions

+Following the Standoff at Eagle Pass, Levy signed a letter in support of Texas Governor Greg Abbott's decision in the conflict.